luis198327/olympics-quiz-game/README.md

 ### Known Bugs/Improvements
 + I would like to have provided an image or message to confirm if the answer was correct or incorrect.
 I tried to insert a div using JavaScript to provide a correct or incorrect message, but couldn't quite get the code to provide the correct user feedback.
 Was only applying to one class type.
 As a temporary fix, i used CSS to style an after pseudo class to insert a tick or cross to provide additional user feedback.

 + As mentioned in the issues I overcome, I have managed to fix the auto rotate of a small device from showing the page contents.
 However if a user once landed on the finish.html page were to rotate this, the medal imagery or false start image would display for a very brief second.
 I would imagine this might be fixed with some time function or order of code, but haven't been able to resolve this minor bug I would like to improve.
+Although further testing of this seems that is might be a red herring.
+When i tested this on my mobile in the production environment, the image was not displayed on the rotation of the screen.
+Therefore i am confident this is no longer a bug but keeping this to monitor for any future release.

 ## Deployment
 My project was developed using the IDE, Gitpod.